 You’ll need to submit paperwork prior to the consultation.

+Preparing for a divorce lawyer consultation involves more than just showing up on the day of your meeting.
+In fact, many family law firms require prospective clients to submit important information in advance of the divorce consultation.
 And we’re not talking about filling out a form in the waiting room the day of your consult.
 Our Fort Worth family law firm requires prospective clients to submit pertinent information in advance.
-That way our team and founder divorce attorney Justin Sisemore have time to review your case and prepare for the meeting.
+That way, our team and founder divorce attorney Justin Sisemore have time to review your case and prepare for the meeting.

 We have also made the preparatory process really easy, thorough and private by allowing clients to submit their information online through our secure digital platform.
 Getting paperwork organized and submitted in advance also benefits you.
 It forces you to think through concerns, timelines and goals, which is an important part of the divorce process.